 They provide a knowledge base for customers to find their own quick answers.
-Otherwise, you can call in over the phone or hop on the 24-7 live chat.
+Otherwise, you can call in over the phone or use the 24/7 live chat.

-For this latest test, I opted for live chat and was connected with Vladislav in less than a minute.
+For this latest test, we opted for the live chat option and we were connected with Vladislav in less than a minute.

-Unlike other hosts, there was no noticeable delay between answers.
-So it seemed like he knew what he was talking about and didn’t have to look up answers each time we sent over a new curveball.
+Unlike other hosts, there was no noticeable delay in answers.
+So it seemed like he knew what he was talking about and didn’t have to look up answers each time we sent over a new question.

 Good experience all around.

 4. Free Site Migration for 1 Website

 Whenever we see web hosts come out with a “DIY migration” option, it makes us a little anxious.
-That’s because most aren’t great, putting more burden back on the customer so the host can save a few bucks.
+That’s because most of them aren’t great, and they end up putting more burden on the customer.

 SiteGround might be the exception to this rule, though.
 They’ve created a free WordPress Migration plugin that you can upload to any site.

-There aren’t any annoying walkthroughs that will take you another hour, either.
-You can generate a token from inside your SiteGround hosting account and the plugin will quickly help do the heavy lifting.
+There aren’t any long and boring walkthroughs, either.
+You simply generate a token from inside your SiteGround hosting account and the plugin will quickly help do the heavy lifting.

 Yes, it still requires you to do a little work.
 But the good news is that you can migrate as many websites as you want with this option.
 (In comparison, some hosts that offer “free migrations” cap it after only a few, forcing you to pay after a certain point.)

-If you’d rather have some professional, hands-on help, SiteGround will throw in the free service on their bigger plans (GrowBig and up).
+If you’d rather have some professional, hands-on help, SiteGround will throw in the free service on their higher-tier plans (GrowBig and up).

 If you exceed the limits on each plan, they charge a nominal fee of $30 for each additional site.

 5. Free SSL Certificate and Content Delivery Network (CDN)

 Google Chrome, the most popular web browser in the world by a wide margin, has started actively warning people if the site they’re trying to reach doesn’t have an SSL certificate set up.